 However, many times even these products alone are still not powerful enough to completely counter the pull of addictive substances, and it is because of this that formal rehabilitation programs exist.
 While traditional rehabilitation programs typically disconnect individuals from their home environments and from the people within those environments (at least temporarily), holistic rehabilitation programs strongly believe in the importance of incorporating all areas of life including family members into the rehabilitation process.
 Because of this, family members play an irreplaceable role in holistic rehabilitation programs.

-An addiction is never a problem that only affects the addicted person.
-Instead, since that person is probably apart of a wider social circle of family members and friends, an addiction actually deeply affects an entire group of people.
+Addiction is never a problem that only affects the addicted person.
+Instead, since that person is probably a part of a wider social circle of family members and friends, an addiction actually deeply affects an entire group of people.
 Particularly speaking, family members are typically those who deal the most with the ups and downs of the rehabilitation process.
 This is because they are usually those who have seen the addicted party change from the time prior to becoming addicted, to during the addiction, to the recovery and rehabilitation process.
-These family members deeply love their fellow member, but enduring the pain of watching a loved one during this painful process can be extremely difficult, even though family members are not the ones directly experiencing withdrawal symptoms.
+These family members deeply love their fellow members, but enduring the pain of watching a loved one during this painful process can be extremely difficult, even though family members are not the ones directly experiencing withdrawal symptoms.

 Spirit: Finally, family support is essential for holistic rehabilitation programs when focusing on the spiritual realm.
 Even though spiritual experiences are largely personal moments, there is undeniably an important sense of encouragement that can overwhelm individuals when these experiences are shared with their family and other loved ones.
 Being united in spirit against the powers of addiction can bring much healing to both family members and former addicts alike.